-Can Sleep Deprivation Increase Your Anger?
+Can Sleep Deprivation Affect Your Anger?
 Research Says It All!

 According to a new US-based research, sleep deprivation of even a couple of hours can result in you getting angry even in the mildest of situations.
 It basically reduces your ability to adapt in different situations which you may come across in everyday life.